hat-open/hat-monitor/docs/monitor.rst

 fails, it tries the second one and so on.
 If it can't connect to any of its superiors, it waits for `connect_retry_delay` and retries again from the first monitor server in the list.
 It will retry `connect_retry_count` times before it can proclaim itself as master.
-The connecting to master process should continue if the Monitor Server is master or it is not connected to its first superior.
-Connection parameters `connect_timeout`, `connect_retry_delay` and `connect_retry_count` are defined with configuration.
+The connecting to master process continues until the Monitor Server connects to its first superior, even if the Monitor Server is master or connection to some other superior is established.
+Connection parameters `connect_timeout`, `connect_retry_delay` and
+`connect_retry_count` are defined with configuration.

 Once a slave Monitor Server connects to the Master Monitor server it sends its local state to the master and keeps notifying the master about any change in